-This series of film screenings is inspired by the exhibition Rembrandt, Vermeer & The Dutch Golden Age.
+This series of film screenings is inspired by the Photographs: An early album of the world exhibition.
 Curated by Hind Mezaina.

 Admission to each screening is free.